 High Fiber Snacks:

-High-fiber snacks usually have high-water content as well, which are going to make you feel more full and satisfied with your healthy snack.
-This includes foods like apples (they have both soluble and insoluble fiber), oranges, cucumbers, carrots, watermelon, cantaloupe, berries or celery sticks.
-Combine these foods with just a little bit of protein like a hummus, light string cheese, a few almonds, PB2 powder (a lighter peanut butter), or even some semi-sweet chocolate chips and you can feel super full on lots of nutrients and less calories.
+High-fiber snacks usually have high water content as well, which is going to make you feel more full and satisfied with your healthy snack.
+This includes foods like apples (they have both soluble and insoluble fiber), oranges, cucumbers, carrots, watermelons and weight, cantaloupe, berries, or celery sticks.
+Combine these foods with just a little bit of protein like hummus, light string cheese, a few almonds, PB2 powder (a lighter peanut butter), or even some semi-sweet chocolate chips and you can feel super full on lots of nutrients and fewer calories.

 Strength Workouts: